Pelvic Floor Dysfunction (PFD) and How to Treat It

-According to a National Institute of health study, almost 25 % of women are faced with pelvic floor dysfunction.
+According to a National Institute of Health study, almost 25% of women have pelvic floor dysfunction .
 While pelvic floor dysfunction has become more common as we age, pelvic issues need not to be categorized as acceptable and untreatable discomforts you must simply learn to live with.
 With the right information and a proper treatment plan, you may no longer have to suffer in silence.

 Anatomy